siddharthaxroy/test/content/articles/index.md

 ------

 1. α Did a nocebo effect contribute to the rise in special education enrollment following the Flint, Michigan water crisis? *Clinical Psychology in Europe*.
-[10.32872/cpe.9577↗](https://doi.org/10.23668/psycharchives.12568)
+[10.32872/cpe.9577↗](https://doi.org/10.32872/cpe.9577)

+1. α NSF Fellows’ perceptions about incentives, research misconduct, and scientific integrity in STEM academia *Scientific Reports*.
+[10.1038/s41598-023-32445-3↗](https://doi.org/10.1038/s41598-023-32445-3)

 1. β Rapid pitting of copper tube from deposits of cathodic manganese in hot water systems: Mechanism and effects of water chemistry. *Corrosion*.
 [10.5006/4250↗](https://doi.org/10.5006/4250)